MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Possible values: true / false
 ```

-If `true`, Link Local Multicast Name Resolution (LLMNR) is disabled.
+If `true`, the [Link-Local Multicast Name Resolution (LLMNR)](#name-resolution-protocols) will be disabled

-If `false`, LLMNR is enabled.
+by the respective GPO registry setting.

-For more info, please refer to the *AZ-WIN-00145* configuration item in the [Windows security baseline](https://learn.microsoft.com/en-us/azure/governance/policy/samples/guest-configuration-baseline-windows).
+If `false`, the LLMNR service will not be managed by the GPO.

 ### DisableMDNS